marieooq/til/README.md

-# Post what I learned today.
+# Post what I've learned today.